proto-aiken-13/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**
-Unmark the attendance of a student for that tutorial.</br>
+Unmark the attendance of a student for that tutorial.<br>

 This removes the current status marked for the attendance, as well as any participation points inputted for that tutorial.
 <br><br>